-Adventists believe that human beings have a natural tendency to be sinful, evil, and selfish.
-But they also believe that God has provided a way through which we can experience victory over sinful tendencies in this life, and be forever free from sin in the future.
+But beyond this, Adventists also believe that God has provided a way to restore us to the perfection we were created for.
+A way through which we can experience victory over sinful tendencies in this life and be forever free from sin in the future.

 This post will go over what the Bible teaches about:

 - The hope God offers us